Skip to main content

 Testing MCP Apps

-Use DevTools for rapid development, then validate in MCP Apps clients for final testing.
+DevTools uses the Apps SDK runtime.
+Use DevTools for fast iteration, then validate in an MCP Apps client (e.g. Goose) for final testing.